 Indooroopilly Riverwalk - Indooroopilly

-Brisbane City Council is pleased to announce that construction of the Indooroopilly Riverwalk has commenced.
+Brisbane City Council advises that construction of the Indooroopilly Riverwalk has commenced and works are progressing well.
 It is anticipated that works will be complete by late 2021, weather and construction conditions permitting.

 About the project